+• Plan:

-- Plan: - A detailed model of a proton therapy treatment.
+A detailed model of a proton therapy treatment.
 Most aspects of the patient planning information are stored here (e.g. Beams, Fraction Groups, Optimization Information, and Dose Results).
 A Plan will specify the portion of the Prescription it should meet and physicians will publish (approve) a Plan to indicate it is ready to proceed to QA and (if successful) on to actual patient treatment.
 There should be only one "published" Plan per Prescription.
-Plans may optionally contain a fluence override vector that will be used in place of the actual optimized fluence results from the plan (note there are no UI tools to add such overrides and they must be added via user controlled scripts).